aysanaghazadeh/SensoryAds/rebuttal.md

 **Fine-tuning LLMs on more data**

-We also, increased number of steps to 40000 (x2 data points) and here are the new results showing minimum changes in the agreement of the model with human annotations:
+We also, increased number of steps to 40000 and the number of images to 100 and here are the new results showing consistency in the agreement of the model with human annotations over different number of fine-tuning steps:

  |                 Metric                 | #steps | touch | smell | sound | taste | sight | All |
  |:--------------------------------------:| :--- | :--- | :--- | :--- | :--- | :--- | :--- |